 - Hepatitis C: State of Medicaid Access – National Viral Hepatitis Roundtable (NVHR) and Center for Health Law and Policy Innovation, Harvard Law School

-- Hep C Calculator – Created by Rollins School of Public Health at Emory University, Massachusetts General Hospital and Harvard Medical School; supported by the World Health Organization and UNITAID
+- Hep C Calculator – Created by Rollins School of Public Health, Massachusetts General Hospital and Harvard Medical School; Supported by the World Health Organization and UNITAID

 - MappingHepC.com – AbbVie Inc.